petrosyanmeri/Adele-Spotify-Analysis-/README.md

-# Adele-Spotify-Analysis-
+# Adele Spotify Analysis
-This project provides an interactive dashboard analyzing Adele's albums (19, 21, 25, 30) using Spotify data.
-It visualizes metrics like track popularity, energy, danceability, and song durations, offering insights into Adele’s musical evolution.
+This project delivers an in-depth analysis of Adele’s albums—19, 21, 25, and 30—using Spotify data.
+Through detailed visualizations, the project explores key musical attributes such as track popularity, energy, danceability, and song duration.
+These metrics offer a comprehensive view of Adele's musical journey and the evolution of her sound across different albums.